-In contrast, \textit{periodic} provisioning, commonly used in dynamic scheduling algorithms (whether immediate or periodic), requires the task scheduler to allocate workflow tasks to currently available resources.
+In contrast, \textit{periodic} provisioning, commonly used in dynamic scheduling algorithms, requires the task scheduler to allocate workflow tasks to currently available resources, without actively managing resource provisioning.
 The resource provisioner operates as an independent module, periodically assessing the current resources based on parameters such as CPU load, task queue size, and other metrics.
 If necessary, the provisioner decides whether to lease additional resources or release some existing ones.
-One disadvantage of this method, compared to the as-needed approach, is that it responds to changes in the environment and workflow requirements later, typically at the end of each time interval.
-However, this delay can also be an advantage.
-In the as-needed approach, whenever a task requests a resource, it is immediately granted, often without considering the status of other tasks (either upcoming or current).
-This can result in prematurely leasing resources when, in a few moments, a suitable resource might become available, or it might be better to wait and request more powerful resources as new tasks arrive.
-By delaying resource provision until the end of each time interval, a more informed decision can be made, taking into account the overall status of resources and the tasks in the queue.
-However, this approach risks missing certain constraints, such as deadlines, so the broker must make more conservative decisions in these situations.
+One drawback of this approach is that it reacts to changes in the environment and workflow requirements with a delay, typically only at the end of each time interval.
+This lag can risk violating certain constraints, such as deadlines, forcing the broker to adopt more conservative decisions in some cases.
+On the other hand, this delay can also be advantageous.
+In the as-needed approach, resources are granted immediately whenever a task requests them, often without considering the state of other running or pending tasks.
+This can lead to premature resource allocation, whereas shortly thereafter a suitable resource might become available, or it might be preferable to wait and rent more powerful resources as new tasks arrive.
+By deferring resource provisioning until the end of each interval, the broker can make more informed decisions, taking into account the overall status of both resources and queued tasks.